stefansl/image-shrinker/README.md

 ![Screenrecording Imageshrinker](https://thumbs.gfycat.com/GiganticGrandKittiwake-size_restricted.gif)

 ## How to use
-Drag your image file onto the Image Shrinker window and it will saved in the same folder as reduced image.
+Drag your image file onto the Image Shrinker window and it will saved in the same or in a predefined folder as reduced image.
 The original graphic will be not replaced.

 ## Download and Installation on macOS